 Snapshots of camera video can be uploaded as JPEG image resources using HTTP PUT requests from the Proxy to the Infrastructure Printer.
 Such resources need to be updated in an atomic fashion to allow Clients to safely poll for updates to the camera video.

 New Attributes

 Job Template Attributes

+Table 2 lists the Job Template attributes and their corresponding “–default” and “-supported” attributes.

+Table 2 - Job Template Attributes